dominicschaff/music_remote/README.md

 Updates:
 --------
+* **13 June 2014** :
+    * V1.3
-* **13 June 2014** : V1.3 Made Text Bigger in horizontal mode, added colours for battery values, customized text for the actions so it does not just say up and down
+    * Made Text Bigger in horizontal mode
+    * Added colours for battery values
+    * Customized text for the actions so it does not just say up and down.
+    * Also added new action, for 4 fingers.
 * **13 June 2014** : Allow for rotation
 * **12 June 2014** : Bug fixes for devices that do not report media information.
 * **11 June 2014** : Initial Version